lohitpt252003/DATA/scripts/README.md

 ## Main Validator

 The `main_validator.py` script is the primary script for validating a problem.
-It orchestrates the validation process by calling two specialized validators: the `problem_statement_validator.py` and the `solution_validator.py`.
+It orchestrates the validation process by calling three specialized validators: the `problem_statement_validator.py`, the `solution_validator.py`, and the `model_validator.py`.

 ### Usage